 1. Squirrels

-Squirrels are among the most common attic invaders, particularly in colder months.
-They are known to chew through roofing, fascia, and soffits to gain access to your attic.
-Once inside, squirrels tend to gnaw on almost anything—including insulation, wood beams, and electrical wiring.
+Squirrels are one of the most common attic invaders, particularly in colder months.
+They are known to chew through roofing, fascia, and soffits to gain access.
+Once inside, they tend to gnaw on everything including insulation, wood beams, and electrical wiring.
 Their nesting habits can lead to further contamination with droppings, urine, and nesting materials.
-If left unchecked, a squirrel infestation can quickly multiply.
+If left unchecked, a squirrel infestation can quickly worsen.

 2. Raccoons

-Larger and stronger than most attic pests, raccoons are known for their destructive behavior.
+Raccoons are known for their destructive behavior.
 They can rip open shingles, tear apart vents, and claw their way through roofing materials to enter your attic.
-Once inside, they create significant damage by pulling apart insulation to build their nests.
-If left unchecked, they’ll leave behind large amounts of droppings, which can contain harmful bacteria and parasites.
-Raccoon feces, in particular, may carry roundworm eggs, which can be harmful to humans if ingested or inhaled.
+They pull apart insulation to build their nests.
+If not dealt with, they will leave behind large amounts of droppings, which can contain harmful bacteria and parasites.
+Raccoon feces may carry roundworm eggs, which can be harmful to humans if ingested or inhaled.

 3. Bats